Southeastern Anatolia Project: Irrigation

 GAP is estimated to double Turkey's irrigable farmland.
-The increase of agricultural activity of GAP in its incomplete state is visible clearly on the USDA graph above.
+The increase of agricultural activity of GAP in its incomplete state is visible clearly on the USDA graph belove.
 Cotton production increased from 150,000 metric tons to 400,000 metric tons, making the region the top cotton producer.
 But at the same time other regions declined, which means that Turkey's overall output stayed relatively steady.

 GAP is supposed to create 17,000 square kilometres (4.2 million acres) of farmland in the Harran plain alone, as visible on two USDA maps above.

 Reports indicate that, due to irrigation from the Atatürk Dam, harvest yields of cotton, wheat, barley, lentils, and other grains in the Harran plain have tripled.
 A number of Agriculture Department backed initiatives are encouraging farmers to experiment with new varieties of fruits, vegetables, and nuts that did not exist in the region prior.

 Imports and exports

 The amount of foreign trade of the region is continuously rising since 2002.
-In 2002, total export from the region was 689 million $ and total imports stood at 773 million $.
-In 2010, total exports from G.A.P. region reached 4.166 billion $, while imports reached 3.167 billion $.
+In 2002, total export from the region was 689 million $ and total imports stood at 773 million $.According to TÜİK data, GAP's total exports are In 2023, total reached 13.657 billion $, while imports reached 9.330 billion $.
 Since 2004 the G.A.P. region is net exporter.